 The main design goal of IsAP is to provide out-of-the-box robustness against certain types of implementation attacks while allowing to add additional defense mechanisms at low cost.
 This is essential in situations where cryptographic devices are deployed in locations where they are physically accessible by potential attackers.
-The area requirements of IsAP are very low even with integrated countermeasures against side-channel attacks, so the scheme is suitable for deployment in software or hardware on very constrained devices that are exposed to adversarial access.
+The area requirements of IsAP are very low even with integrated countermeasures against side-channel attacks, so the scheme is suitable for deployment in software or hardware on very constrained devices that are exposed to physical adversarial access.
 These features make IsAP an excellent choice for a variety of applications on constrained devices in the IoT (Internet of Things), particularly for highly sensitive processes with bulk data such as secure software and firmware updates.

 This chapter covers the implementation of ISAP.
 We first discuss the robustness of ISAP against implementation attacks in Section 6.1, including a summary of the general rationale introduced in Chapter 4 as well as specific aspects to consider for securely implementing ISAP.
-Then, we provide an overview of ISAP's performance in software and hardware in Section 6.2 and Section 6.3, respectively.
+Then, we provide an overview of ISAP's performance in software in Section 6.2.
+With respect to hardware, we discuss dedicated ASIC implementations in Section 6.3, dedicated FPGA implementations in Section 6.4, and a flexible hardware accelerator design for both Ascon/ISAP in Section 6.5.